thalestmm/django-mysql/README.md

 - Add the new App config to the `INSTALED_APPS` variable
   - `"appname.apps.AppnameConfig"`
     - Uppercase on app name
+    - This name can be altered by changing the class name on 'appname/apps.py`
 - Define models for the app on `appname/models.py`
 - Register models on `appname/admin.py`
   - This enables reading models and editing them on the admin panel